MilanLund/kentico-cloud-delivery-js-sdk/README.md

 **Parameters**

 -   `params` **([object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) \| [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array))** Object or array that contains filtering url parameters that are used for requesting Kentico Cloud storage.
 Object properties are names for categories.
 In case array is passed the response must be processed with use of the categorizeContent method.
-See deatils about filtering url parameters: <https://developer.kenticocloud.com/v1/reference#delivery-api>
+See details about filtering url parameters: <https://developer.kenticocloud.com/v1/reference#delivery-api>
 -   `isPreview` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Flag that controls whether only published or all items should be requested.

 **Examples**